UST-QuAntiL/QuantME-UseCases/2021-electronics/README.md

 Enter the input parameters and click on ``Start``.
 The UI displays a notification at the bottom-right, that the workflow instance was successfully started.
-Switch back to the Camunda cockpit application in the first tab to obersve the token flow in the workflow:
+Switch back to the Camunda cockpit application in the first tab to observe the token flow in the workflow:

 ![Running Workflow Instance](./docs/camunda-running-instance.png)